tgfrerer/island/plan.md

   backend through the renderer, app should not be able to pierce abstraction and call backend directly, but needs to go through renderer.

 ## (A)

 - Compute Passes
 - Resolve Attachments

 ## (B)

-- LeImageAttachmentInfo is not very discoverable - we need to think about a better way to set properties for attachments
-- the way we use LeImageAttachmentInfo is over-specified - it would be great to find a more terse struct, which does not cross the abstraction barrier.
-The intent of `ImageAttachmentInfo` is to provide just enough information to specify an attachment on the public side which means:
-  - clearColor/clearDepthStencil
-  - loadOp
-  - storeOp
-  - is it depth or color attachment

 - Architect a usability layer on top of base framework, which makes common operations easy, and dry.
 Images are a good point to start.